 After the customer's primary and/or secondary benefit coverage has been applied and the customer's ability to pay has been determined, VR may pay to the provider an amount equal to the customer's co-payment, coinsurance, or deductible due.
 VR payment does not exceed the amount allowed by the insurance coverage or the allowable VR rate or VR contract rate, whichever is less.

 …

+C-701-10: Telehealth for Medical Services

+When considering telehealth options for customers, refer to VRSM D-221: Telehealth Options.

 C-702: Clinical Settings Policies

 …